paulhoover/pebble-gravity/README.md

 * We try really hard to remember high-school trigonometry, and use the law of sines to calculate the angle at the actual centre point.
-  Technically this form of the law has two solutions, but by keeping the destance between virtual and actual centres less than the watchface radius we make sure there's only one solution and avoid horrible case-checking code.
+  Technically this form of the law has two solutions, but by keeping the distance between virtual and actual centres less than the watchface radius we make sure there's only one solution and avoid horrible case-checking code.
 * And finally triumphantly rotate the hand to that angle.